magenta-aps/osdatascanner/docs/architecture/pipeline.md

 one for the collector processes with subsections, as well as two sections that briefly describe startup and completion of a scanner job, respectively.

+It illustrates the interaction of the components, but as is evident, RabbitMQ is the mediator that enables communication between them.
+For a detailed description of the use of RabbitMQ and AMQP, please see the section on [RabbitMQ](./rabbitmq.md).

 ## The basis of a pipeline stage instance

 Since every pipeline stage must communicate with RabbitMQ using AMQP and must be run